merenlab/merenlab.org/data/micr-obs-future/index.md

 {:.notice}
 All metagenomes we analyzed are publicly available through the European Nucleotide Archive ([ENA](https://www.ebi.ac.uk/ena/browser/home)) and [NCBI](https://www.ncbi.nlm.nih.gov).
 The accession numbers to each project are given above in the Summary table at the top of this workflow.

+{:.notice}
+If you are reproducing this workflow, please note that we are downloading metagenomes from a total of **1826** samples.
+Make sure you have the storage and computational resources to handle them.

 ### Downloading the metagenomes

 To download the metagenomes, we will use anvi'o's `[sra_download`](https://anvio.org/help/main/workflows/sra-download/).
 For this, we need a `SRA_accession_list.txt` for each project and a `download_config.json` config file.